NYC Scholastic Awards

+NYC Scholastic Awards

     2 West 13th Street, New York, NY 10011 | 212.229.8950

     Parsons is one of the preeminent colleges of art and design in the world.
 Founded as the Chase School of Art in 1896 by artist William Merritt Chase and his circle, Parsons was renamed in 1941 for its longtime president, Frank Alvah Parsons, who dedicated his career to integrating visual art and industrial design.
 Parsons became part of The New School in 1970.
 The first institution in the United States to award university degrees in fashion design, interior design, and lighting design, Parsons has earned an international reputation as a school at the vanguard of design education.
 Students in its undergraduate and graduate degree programs hold themselves to exceptional standards of creativity and scholarship, developing their skills and building knowledge in laboratories, workshops, and seminars.
 Non-matriculated students of all ages, including design professionals or anyone with an interest in art and design, can participate in certificate and general art and design education programs.

     65 West 11th Street, New York NY 10011 | 212.229.5665

     Eugene Lang College is The New School’s four-year liberal arts college for traditional-age undergraduates.
 What began as the experimental Freshman Year Program in 1972 transitioned into the Seminar College in 1975, and became a college of the university in 1985.
 This bold experiment in undergraduate education is named in honor of educational philanthropist and New School trustee Eugene M. Lang.
 Students at Eugene Lang College enjoy small seminar-style classes taught by a faculty of prominent scholars, many of whom are also affiliated with The New School for Social Research.
 Lang offers the kind of intimate education characteristic of a small college in the country, but, as a college of a progressive urban university in the center of a major metropolitan area, it also offers unsurpassed opportunities for civic engagement, internships, cultural enrichment, and exposure to new ideas.

     Gold Key: The highest level of achievement on the regional level.
-Approximately 5-7% of all regional submissions are recognized with Gold Key Awards, and all are considered for national-level recognition.
+All Gold Key awarded submissions are considered for national-level recognition.